slsa-framework/slsa/docs/spec/draft/verification_summary.md

 > URI that identifies the resource associated with the artifact being verified.
 >
-> The `resourceUri` SHOULD be set to the URI the producer expects the consumer
+> The `resourceUri` SHOULD be set to the URI from which the producer expects the
-> to fetch the artifact being verified from.
-This enables the consumer to easily
+> consumer to fetch the artifact for verification.
+This enables the consumer to
-> determine the expected value when [verifying](#how-to-verify).
+> easily determine the expected value when [verifying](#how-to-verify).
 If the
 > `resourceUri` is set to some other value, the producer MUST communicate the
 > expected value, or how to determine the expected value, to consumers through
 > an out-of-band channel.